|

 Operation

-150 different soldiers per day by providing necessary and hard-to-get
+soldiers per day by providing necessary and hard-to-get toiletries.

 Operation Air

-Operation Air Conditioner provides not only air conditioners but
+Conditioner: Operation Air Conditioner provides not only air

-space heaters (the desert is cold in the winter) for soldiers in
+conditioners but space heaters (the desert is cold in the winter)

 Operation Gratitude: